 Next, you can choose between:

-• AI-generated campaign pitch
+AI-generated campaign pitch

-Created using your brand persona, consumer preferences, title, and keywords
+Created using your brand persona, consumer preferences, title, and keywords.

-• Your own campaign pitch
+Your own campaign pitch

-Both options work seamlessly with BSV’s analysis engine.
+All options integrate with BSV’s analysis engine.

 Step 10: Analyzing Campaign Impact